minorityrace/.github/README.md

-# DotGitHub
+# .github

-This repository contains general information for my GitHub account.
-This repository also contains my configuration files.
+This repository contains GitHub-related configuration files and templates used across my personal projects.
+These files help automate and streamline various aspects of my workflow, making it more efficient and consistent.